in , ,

 Caldy Valley

-Friday, hometime.
-Time to go to the pub?
-Not tonight.
-Well not yet anyway.
-Caldy Valley is where we’re starting for our dog walks in Chester.
 Just outside the city centre by Sainsbury’s there is a 12-hectare green corridor running from Rowton Moor almost to the River Dee in Huntington.
 This is perfect for a short walk with a small dog or you can even get a few laps in if you fancy a peaceful walk to tire out your humans.
+This spot is ideal whether you’re after a brief jaunt or a more extended amble.
 The car park on Chester Road has space for 10 vehicles and there are also several entry points to the dog walks in Chester, such as Chester Road, Huntington and nearby housing estates.
-A winding brook runs through the park, making it a prime spot to see fishing kingfishers.
-The park also features a children’s play area and a green space for fetch games.
+The brook meandering through the park is perfect for spotting fishing kingfishers, and there’s even a play area for children and green spaces for a game of fetch.

 Helsby Hill